goadesign/goa/docs/Guide.md

 * `String`, `Bytes`
 * `Any` (maps to any type, primitive or not)

-Like in v1 arrays can be declared in one of two ways:
+Arrays can be declared in one of two ways:

 * `ArrayOf()` which accepts any type or result type and returns a type
 * `CollectionOf()` which accepts result types only and returns a result type